nburn42/nburn42_deep_q/README.md

 2 relu hidden layers with 100 neurons each (overkill)
 Adam optimizer with .01 learning rate
 .95 Discount rate for Q Learning
-a random chance of taking an expolritory action
+a random chance of taking an exploratory action
 chance decays over time

 Note: